divyareddy098/single-cell-breast-cancer-tme/README.md

 ## 📊 Visualization (Work in Progress)

-Example outputs (UMAP plots, differential expression results, and pathway enrichment visualizations) will be added upon completion of full analysis.
+Outputs (UMAP plots, differential expression results, and pathway enrichment visualizations) will be added upon completion of full analysis.

 Current repository focuses on building a reproducible scRNA-seq analysis pipeline.